Rashid Mubarak

 Rashid Mubarak (Arabic: راشد مبارك; born 8 March 1999) is an Emirati footballer.
-He currently plays as a winger for Al Urooba.
+He currently plays as a winger for Hatta.

 Career

 Rashid Mubarak started his career at Hatta and is a product of the Hatta's youth system.
 On 26 January 2018, Rashid Mubarak made his professional debut for Hatta against Al Dhafra in the Pro League, replacing Hamdan Qassem.
 Landed with Hatta from the UAE Pro League to the UAE First Division League in 2017–18 season.
 Ended up with Hatta from the UAE First Division League to the UAE Pro League in the 2017–18 season.